studynewthing/The-C-programming-language-2nd-notes/README.md

 **Getting started**

--Create a program in a file ".c" such as hello.c
+- Create a program in a file ".c" such as hello.c
 ```C
 #include <stdio.h>